tigh-latte/presentations/lookatmego/presentation.md

 This is what I used for my last talk, and it is honestly great software, if you're looking to give a terminal themed talk, I would recommend that you look at it.

-However, it not supporting user written plugins did irk me a bit, so I thought "Golang has a plugin system, why not give it a go?"
+However, it not supporting user written plugins did irk me a bit, so I thought "Golang has a plugin system, why not give it a go?".

+And that is what I'm using here today, `lookatmego`.

 ---